Joshua Owusu

 Joshua Owusu (born October 2, 1948) is a retired Olympic track and field athlete from Ghana.
 He specialised in the triple jump and the long jump events during his career.

 Owusu represented Ghana at the 1972 Olympic Games where he finished in fourth place, 2 cm out of a medal.
 He claimed the gold medal in the men's triple jump event at the 1974 British Commonwealth Games for his native West African country.

+Owusu was recruited to Eastern New Mexico University, where he ran for the Eastern New Mexico Greyhounds track and field team alongside Mike Murei.